envoy/Engineering/Principles.md

 ### We maintain high standards
 * We know perfect is the enemy of good, but we aspire for great.
 * We keep things small and simple.
 One layer of the onion at a time.
 Commits, PRs, tickets, communication.
 * Moving fast and decisively helps us deliver value, learn and improve, and achieve quality faster.
 * We embrace that change is constant.
 The industry, technology, our customers, our business, and our team will change and as such, our code will and should change.
 * We build durable habits and practices.

 ### We take pride in doing things right
 * We feel personally accountable and responsible for the health of our product, code, and systems.
 * We make doing the right thing to do easy to do, and invest the time to do it.
 E.g., taco, great tests, guilds.
 * We leave code better than when we found it
-* We care about standards and tech debt, and push back when we need to
-* We automate repeatable tasks
-* We feel personally accountable and responsible for the health of our product, code, and systems.
-* We make doing the right thing to do easy to do, and invest the time to do it.
-E.g., taco, great tests, guilds.
-* We leave code better than when we found it